vttresearch/ArBuMo/documentation/src/archetype_modelling.md

 However, there are a few things worth noting about how the heating/cooling demand and HVAC equipment consumption are solved:

+ - **The heating and cooling demand calculations are essentially performed in two steps to try and better account for geospatial weather variations.**
+    - First, preliminary heating/cooling demands for the interior air node are calculated by [ArBuWe.py](@ref) as steady-state demands at the given set-points on `xarray` level and summed together to account for geospatial weather variations.
+    - Then, corrections to the preliminary heating and cooling demand are calculated based on the estimated node temperatures from the RBC-simulations accounting for thermal mass dynamics using _aggregated_ weather.
+    - Ideally, the full dynamic simulations for the heating/cooling demand would be performed on the `xarray` level and only aggregated afterwards, but I'm uncertain if I would be able to implement such calculations in a practical manner.
  - **If not explicitly provided, lumped-capacitance thermal node initial temperatures are solved by starting the temperatures at their lowest permitted temperatures, and repeatedly solving the first 24-hours, replacing the initial temperatures with the ones on hour 24 until the temperatures at the beginning and end of the simulated 24-hour period converge.**
  - **The simulation of the heating/cooling demand uses implicit Euler discretization of the lumped-capacitance thermal node energy balance equations.**
      - This is mainly done to conform with the energy balance equations of [Backbone](https://cris.vtt.fi/en/publications/backbone) and [SpineOpt](https://github.com/Spine-project/SpineOpt.jl), as they both also use implicit Euler discretization for their energy balance constraints.